Queensland Road Danger Map Roche Legal

 The most dangerous roads in Ashmore

-16 crash black spots in Ashmore over the last 10 years, ranked by the number of people injured.
+13 crash black spots in Ashmore over the last 10 years, ranked by a severity score that weights deaths and serious injuries above minor ones.
 Ashmore ranks #70 statewide.

 127